rensoftoss/broadcast-messages/README.md

 For more information how to setup such an instance please visit [Amazon Web Services Homepage]

 Also you need to setup a PostgreSQL database i.e. on an RDS instance.
+After packaging the project the database schema is available in `schema.sql`, which can be used to create the necessary objects in database.

 The following details contains installation instructions after setting up and logged on an EC2 instance.